ART X Lagos

 ART X Lagos is an art fair in Lagos, Nigeria.
-It is the leading international art fair in West Africa, founded and launched in 2016, and seven editions have been held so far.
-The eighth edition of the fair will be held from 2 to 5 November 2023.
+It is the leading international art fair in West Africa, founded and launched in 2016, and eight editions have been held so far.
+The tenth edition of the fair will take place between 6 - 9 November 2025.

 Founding and character

 ART X Lagos was created in 2016 by Tokini Peterside-Schwebig, a Nigerian entrepreneur and art collector, to showcase and support the breadth of contemporary art from Africa and its diaspora.
 It draws local patrons and a host of international collectors, curators, and critics annually.

-ART X Lagos is usually a four-day affair, featuring art galleries in Africa and the Diaspora showcasing established as well as emerging artists.
-The fair also includes a talks programme, ART X Talks, featuring local and international speakers, as well as special projects to engage its varied audiences, and live art and music performances at ART X Live!.
+ART X Lagos is a four-day affair, featuring art galleries in Africa and the Diaspora showcasing established as well as emerging artists.
+The fair also includes a talks programme, ART X Talks, featuring local and international speakers, as well as special projects to engage its varied audiences, and live art and music performances at ART X Live! and a newly introduced screening programme, known as ART X Cinema.

 In 2020, due to the COVID-19 pandemic, ART X Lagos was held as an online art fair.
 ART X Lagos returned with a physical fair in 2021, the first in-person fair in Africa since the pandemic struck.

-The eighth edition of ART X Lagos will hold from 2 to 5 November 2023 in Lagos, Nigeria.
+Following the success of the 2023 fair, preparations began in earnest for the 2024 fair, which took place between 31 October - 3 November 2024.

 First edition

-The first edition of ART X Lagos was held from 4 to 6 November 2016.
+The first edition of ART X Lagos was held from 4 - 6 November 2016.
 It showcased contemporary art by more than 60 established and emerging artists with participating galleries from 10 countries in Africa, including Nigeria, South Africa, Ghana and Mali, and was artistically directed by Bisi Silva.
 The debut fair welcomed thousands of visitors from around Nigeria and the world.

 Notable artists who exhibited at the first edition include William Kentridge, Barthelemy Togou, Sokari Douglas-Camp, Ghana Amer, Victor Ehikhamenor, Gerald Chukwuma, Amadou Sanogo, Owusu Ankomah, Jeremiah Quarshie, and Obiageli Okigbo among others.
 Speakers at ART X Talks included El Anatsui, Bruce Onobrakpeya, Prince Yemisi Shyllon, and Zoé Whitley.

 Second edition

-The second edition was held from 3 to 5 November 2017 and welcomed thousands of visitors to see the works of artists from more than 15 countries across Africa.
+The second edition was held from 3 - 5 November 2017 and welcomed thousands of visitors to see the works of artists from more than 15 countries across Africa.

 The fair featured galleries from Nigeria, South Africa, Ghana, Senegal, Cameroon, Ivory Coast, Mali and the United Kingdom.
 Notable artists included Yinka Shonibare (MBE), Zanele Muholi, Modupeola Fadugba, Nandipha Mntambo, Virginia Chihota, Boris Nzebo, Babatunde Olatunji, Pamela Phatsimo Sunstrum, Portia Zvavahera and Lakin Ogunbanwo among others.

 The fair also included special project exhibitions by solo artists, curated by Missla Libsekal, notable among which was an exhibition of seven life-sized wooden sculptures by Nigeria's pioneer modernist Ben Enwonwu, to commemorate his centenary.
 Speakers at ART X Talks included Njideka Akunyili Crosby, Lemi Ghariokwu, Peju Alatise, Stacy Hardy and Wura-Natasha Ogunji.